Multimodal Clustering with Role Induced Constraints for Speaker Diarization: Experiments and Results

-Looking at the results with the TAL data, we observe a substantial improvement when going from unconstrained to constrained clustering.
-We can see that in scenarios with a large number of speakers, even partial role-based information can provide useful cues that robustly guide the subsequent clustering.
-In more detail, we observed that the imposed constraints changed the final Laplacian matrices in a way that the eigengap criterion led to the detection of more speakers per episode.
+For the TAL data we observe a substantial improvement going from unconstrained to constrained clustering, suggesting that in scenarios with a large number of speakers, even partial role-based information can provide useful cues that robustly guide the subsequent clustering.
+In more detail, we found that the imposed constraints changed the final Laplacian matrices in a way that led to the detection of more speakers per episode.
 The severe performance degradation with the language-only approach is expected, since the results in that case only contain two speakers (since we only have two role classes), even though each TAL episode features multiple participants.